trivoallan/edx-platform/docs/en_us/course_authors/source/Peer_Assessments/PeerAssessment.rst

 Peer assessments allow instructors to assign questions that may not have definite answers.
 Students submit a response to a question, and then compare their peers' responses to a rubric that you create.
 Peer assessment problems also include self assessments, in which students compare their own responses to the rubric.

+Student responses to peer assessment assignments can contain up to 10,000 words, or 20 single-spaced pages.

 .. _PA Elements:

 ================================